dozzie/seismometer-toolbox/doc/manpages/dumbprobe.rst

    Address to send check results to.

+   If unix socket is specified, it's datagram type, like :manpage:`messenger(8)` uses.

    If no destination was provided, messages are printed to STDOUT.

 .. cmdoption:: --logging <config>